-ARF2004LEC - Comm/Nav and Instrument Systems Lecture | 3 Semester Credits (71.5 Didactic Hours) Corequisite: ARF2004LAB (Not applicable for the hybrid modality)
+ARF2004LEC - Comm/Nav and Instrument Systems Lecture | 3 Semester Credits (71.5 Didactic Hours)

 This course covers the theory, operation, and maintenance of aircraft communication and navigation systems and the wide range of aircraft instrument systems found in today's aircraft.
 Upon successful completion of this course, students should be able to explain the operation and maintenance of aircraft communication, navigation, and instrument systems.